SpicyCitrus/Project-Nimbus/README.md

 # FAQ
 ### Where is the code?
-> - The project is currently not open sourced due to the people that are gonna steal the code and claim it as theirs
+> - The project is currently not open sourced due to the people that are gonna steal the code and claim it as theirs.